mika314/mika314.github.io/mikas-game.md

 Mika's Game is a mass multiplayer online game with player generated content.
 Players can craft terrain, buildings, items, avatars, NPC, program quests and create mini games.

 The game universe is a series of parallel infinite worlds.
 Player can spawn as many as he/she wants.
 New world may be cloned from current one if player has clone permissions or it can me procedurally generated from the random or specifies seed.
 Player becomes the owner of the world.
-World has permission flags: visit, clone, build permit.
+World has permission flags: permission to visit, permission to clone, build permit.

 Player has list of friends and friends can be categorized by groups.

 Visit, build permit can be for everyone, for friends, for some particular group or it can be given to some particular player.
 Permit can have expiration date.

-The world is a voxel world, like Minecraft.
+The world is a voxel world, like Minecraft (open question).

 Crafting can be done by using blueprints and crafting table.